Terms & Conditions of Enrolment

 9. Immigration and visas

 NZSFW may only enrol a prospective international student for a course lasting longer than three months if the prospective student holds a current student visa or permit.
-Click here to view details of visa requirements.
+Details of visa requirements can be found at https://www.immigration.govt.nz/new-zealand-visas

 10. Medical and Travel insurance

 International students must have appropriate and current medical and travel insurance while studying in New Zealand.
-Students will need to provide NZSFW with evidence of their insurance policy documentation.
+Students will need to provide NZSFW with evidence of their insurance policy documentation in English or purchase insurance from providers recommended by NZSFW.

 11. English Language Requirements

-Students enrolling Certificate in Professional Wine Knowledge need to have an IELTS (general English) score of 6.0 or equivalent.
-All other NZQA courses require IELTS 5.5
+Students enrolling in Certificate in Professional Wine Knowledge need to have an IELTS (general English) score of 6.0 or equivalent.
+All other NZQA courses require IELTS 5.5.

 Although IELTS is our preferred assessment method there are other recognised programmes such as TOEFL, University of Cambridge and NZCEL.
 We work regularly with the following English Language Schools: